openstack-archive/fuel-main/docs/user/install.rst

 Instructions
 ------------

-Fuel Web is being distributed as an ISO image, which contains an installer for an admin node.
+Fuel Web is being distributed as an ISO and IMG images, which contain an installer for an admin node.
+ISO image is used for CD media devices, iLO or similar remote access systems.
+IMG file is ised for USB memory drives.

-Once installed, Fuel Web can be used to deploy and manage OpenStack clusters.
-It will assign IP addresses to the nodes, perform PXE boot and initial configuration, and provision OpenStack nodes according to their roles in the cluster.
+Once installed, FuelWeb can be used to deploy and manage OpenStack clusters.
+It will assign IP addresses to the nodes, perform PXE boot and initial configuration, and provision of OpenStack nodes according to their roles in the cluster.

 On Physical Hardware
 --------------------

-If you are going to install Fuel Web on physical hardware, you have to burn the provided ISO to a CD/DVD or USB stick and start the installation process by booting from this media, very much like any other OS.
+If you are going to install FuelWeb on physical hardware, you have to burn the provided ISO to a CD/DVD or IMG file to USB stick and start the installation process by booting from the media, very much like any other OS.

-Linux users can prepare installation USB stick with dd command.
+Linux and Mac users can prepare installation USB stick with dd command.
 For example, if your flash is /dev/sdb, you can use following command line: ``dd if=fuelweb.img of=/dev/sdb``.
 Actual device name you can find in output of ``dmesg`` command.

 On Windows you can write installation image with `Win32 Disk Imager <http://sourceforge.net/projects/win32diskimager/>`_.